daveheseltine/Lockandkeys-Password-Generator/README.md

-# 05-Challenge (Trilogy Skills Bootcamp: Week 05 - Challenge)
+# Lockandkeys-Password-Generator (Trilogy Skills Bootcamp: Week 05 - Challenge)

 ## Important Notes
 The methods I selected to implement in the Javascript file were to reflect what we had learnt in week 5 of the course.